|

 End User Subsidy Lab

-Solar home systems, productive use equipment, mini grids, and other decentralized renewable technologies transform the lives and livelihoods of those living in energy poverty.
+Solar home systems, clean cookstoves, productive use equipment, mini grids, and other decentralized renewable and energy efficient technologies transform the lives and livelihoods of those living in energy poverty.

 Rather than leave these communities behind, we must address the acute, and growing, “affordability gap”, to ensure they do not stay locked in energy poverty and universal energy targets are realized.

-How end-user subsidies fit within the pro-poor toolkit?
+How do end-user subsidies fit within the pro-poor toolkit?

 The transformative impact of the decentralized renewable energy sector has been achieved largely by leveraging market dynamics.
 Public actors seeking to support energy access through off-grid have primarily provided supply side support, which indirectly bring down costs for end-users: companies receive support to reach rural and remote areas and to drive costs down through economies of scale.
 Supply-side subsidies, such as results-based financing (RBF) schemes, alongside supportive fiscal policies, and other market enablers, remain critical, allowing companies to charge a consistent price for their products, even when it costs them more to reach and service a customer.
 To achieve energy access goals, these solutions must be both continued and expanded.